Vaccines are medicines that help to protect you and your family from infectious diseases by boosting your immune system.

 Vaccines boost your immune system’s ability to fight viruses or bacteria, but you don’t have to get the viruses or bacteria first.

-Vaccines are made with dead or weakened viruses or bacteria, or the genetic code from viruses or bacteria.
+Vaccines are made with dead or weakened viruses or bacteria, or the genetic code or protein from viruses or bacteria.
 This allows vaccines to ‘trick’ the immune system into producing antibodies.
-But because you haven’t actually been infected by the virus or bacteria, you don’t get any disease symptoms.
+But because you haven’t actually been infected by the virus or bacteria, you get no disease symptoms or only mild symptoms.

-But if you’re exposed to a real virus or bacteria, your antibodies are ready to fight the virus or bacteria straight away.
+But if you’re exposed to a real virus or bacteria, the antibodies already in your body are ready to fight the virus or bacteria straight away.
+Your memory cells are also ready to quickly make more antibodies.

-You need a certain level of antibodies to protect you from viruses and bacteria.
-So you might need several doses of a vaccine over time to keep your antibodies at a level that gives you ongoing protection from disease.
+You need a certain level of antibodies and memory cells to protect you from viruses and bacteria.
+So you might need several doses of a vaccine over time to keep your antibodies and memory cells at a level that gives you ongoing protection from disease.

 Vaccines also contribute to herd immunity.
-Herd immunity is when enough people in the community are protected from a disease, so the disease spread slows down or stops.
-Herd immunity helps to protect babies who are too young to be immunised and people who are more likely to get sick, including people with other serious illnesses and elderly people.
+Herd immunity is when enough people in the community are protected from a disease, and the spread of the disease either slows down or stops completely.
+Herd immunity protects everyone, including vulnerable people who might not be able to get vaccinated because they’re too young or have a serious illness or weak immune system.

 Vaccination versus infection